Bogota

 Overview

-Bogota is Colombia's capital and largest city with 8+ million people in the metro area.
-It sits at 2,640 meters (8,660 feet) on a high Andean plateau, making it one of the highest major capitals in the world.
+Bogotá is Colombia's capital and largest city, with roughly 8 million people in the city proper and 11+ million in the metro area.
+It sits at 2,640 meters (8,660 feet) on a high Andean plateau, making it the third-highest capital city in the world.
 The climate hovers around 14C (57F) year-round.
 That is not a typo.
 You will need a jacket most days.

 What Bogota lacks in weather it makes up in everything else.
+(Not sure which city is right for you?
+Read our Medellin vs. Bogota comparison.)
 This is where Colombia's money, culture, government, and career opportunities concentrate.
 The restaurant scene rivals any city in Latin America.
 The museums are world-class.
 The nightlife runs until sunrise.
 If you want professional opportunities, international connections, or the energy of a major capital, Bogota is your city.

 The city is also massive and sprawling.
 Traffic is brutal.
 Getting from north to south can take 90+ minutes at rush hour.
 Choose your neighborhood carefully because your daily quality of life depends on it.